 [December 2018] Memory Management in Python

-This month's talk is "Memory Management in Python — The Basics".
+This month's talk was "Memory Management in Python — The Basics".
 It's a really informative talk on something new Python developers often aren't taught about!

 In this talk, Nina Zakharenko talks about what happens when we declare variables, how garbage collection works, and some very interesting Python internals such as